wizardkids/katz/README.md

 ## **CAUTION:**
 - This branch is currently under development
 - The following information is largely still correct, but not guaranteed
+- The goal is to create a shell-like command window that allows the user to interact with the window as if it were a command shell, albeit with a limited list of shell commands, but with special commands that allow (fast) manipulation of zip files.

 #